antonhalim/pg-school-domain-with-db-bk-002-public/README.md

 In the first test we create an instance, specify, since it has never been saved before, that the instance will receive a method call to `insert`.

-In the next test, we create an instane, save it, change it's name, and then specify that a call to the save method should trigger an `update`.
+In the next test, we create an instance, save it, change it's name, and then specify that a call to the save method should trigger an `update`.

 ### BONUSES